tonivade/purefun/README.md

 ## Disclaimer

-This project is not ready to be used in production, I use it to learn functional programming concepts by my self, but, if you want to you it, use it at your own risk.
-Anyway if you think is useful for you, go ahead, also any feedback and PR are wellcome.
+**This project is not ready to be used in production**, I use it to learn functional programming concepts by my self, but, if you want to use it, **use it at your own risk**.
+Anyway if you think is useful for you, go ahead, also any feedback and PR are very welcome.

 ## Base Interfaces